An Integrative Approach to Yoga

 Ashtanga Vinyasa Yoga

 Ashtanga is a dynamic practice form taught by the late K. Pattabhi Jois (based on teachings from his teacher Krishnamacharya).
 It is an athletic practice with a number of postural sequences that follow a set formulation.
 Ashtanga is known for being a strong flowing practice which leads a practitioner to some of the deepest Hatha Yoga Postures.
-It is the source of the modern “Vinyasa Flow” style yoga.
+It is the source of the modern “Vinyasa Flow” or “Power Yoga” style.

 Iyengar Yoga

 From the teachings of B.K.S.
 Iyengar, Iyengar Yoga is informed by precision and alignment using yoga props to make difficult poses more accessible and train correct actions.
 Iyengar Yoga is also known for its therapeutic applications.
-Restorative Yoga is a form, developed in Iyengar Yoga, using supported, restful postures to allow practitioners to have a relaxing, recuperative experience while doing subtle forms of classical poses.
-Iyengar also developed the “Wall Rope” yoga applications used at our studio.
+Restorative Yoga is a form, developed by Iyengar, using supported, restful postures to allow practitioners to have a relaxing, recuperative experience.
+Iyengar also developed the “Wall Rope” yoga applications.

 Anusara Yoga